Carnagion/dissertation/diss/diss.typ

 == Comparison of Programs <section:compare-programs>

-@table:cplex-branch-bound-heathrow-results lists the makespans, earliest and latest de-icing times, and mean runtimes for all small instances from London Heathrow, solved using the mathematical program implemented in CPLEX as well as the branch-and-bound program -- both utilising an integrated de-icing approach.
+@table:cplex-branch-bound-heathrow-results lists the makespans, earliest and latest de-icing times, and total runway hold times for all small instances from London Heathrow, solved using the mathematical program implemented in CPLEX as well as the branch-and-bound program -- both utilising an integrated de-icing approach.
 The results for the latter are the same as in @table:branch-bound-heathrow-results, but are presented again here for convenience.
 Both implementations achieve the same (optimal) objective values across all instances.